julmul/nys-hospital-analysis/README.md

 git clone https://github.com/julmul/BIOS611.git
 ```

+Once this is complete, navigate to the directory on your computer using `cd BIOS611`.

 ## Building the Docker Container

 To access this repository, you must have Docker installed.
 Once Docker is installed, run `./start.sh` from your terminal to build the container.